ricardosllm/CarND-Advanced-Lane-Finding/README.md

 ---

-We then run the pipeline for each of the frames in the test images:
+We then run the pipeline for each of the test images:

 ```python
 for image_path in glob.glob('test_images/test*.jpg'):